Theromeo123/Theromeo123/README.md

 - 👋 Hi, I’m @Theromeo123
 - 👀 I’m interested in ...web developement
-- 🌱 I’m currently learning ...b.tech
+- 🌱 I’m currently persuring ...b.tech
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ...https://romeo-portfolio.netlify.app

 <!---
 Theromeo123/Theromeo123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.